joybio/multiPrime/README.md

   ```
 For example:

-  MD-DPD (--variation 0) or MD-EDPD (--variation 1 or 2, we do not suggest you set --variation greater than 2, because amplification efficiency was severely inhibited when there are 3 mismathes).
-The development version of MD-DPD or MD-EDPD can be installed with:
+  MC-DPD (--variation 0) or MC-EDPD (--variation 1 or 2, we do not suggest you set --variation greater than 2, because amplification efficiency was severely inhibited when there are 3 mismathes).
+The development version of MC-DPD or MC-EDPD can be installed with:
   **pypi:**
   ```bash
   pip install multiPrime